AlexsLemonade/2024-august-training/workshop/HOME.md

 A description of our plans and goals for the workshop can be found on the [Workshop Logistics page](workshop-logistics.md).
 Please also refer to the [schedule](SCHEDULE.md) for information about timing and links relevant to each day.
 An overview of the modules we will cover and associated links can be found on the [Workshop Materials page](workshop-materials.md).

-During instruction sessions, Data Lab staff will lead you through course material using [Slack](../software-setup/slack-procedures.md) and [RStudio Server](../software-setup/rstudio-login.md).
-{%- if site.workshop_type == "remote" %}
-All instruction will take place over [Zoom](../software-setup/zoom-procedures.md), as described.
-We will record instruction and provide it to workshop attendees so they can revisit it outside of workshop hours or in case they experience disruptions during live instruction.
-{%- endif %}
+For this workshop, you will both be using your computer as well as Instructors will interactively lead you through all materials, either locally on your computer or on [RStudio Server](../software-setup/rstudio-login.md), depending on the instruction day.

 During consultation sessions, Data Lab staff will be available to answer questions and provide 1:1 assistance as you work through exercise notebooks we provide or work with your own transcriptomic data.
-We recommend you follow these [guidelines for posting errors](posting-errors-guidelines.md) so you can maximize others' abilities to help you resolve any errors you encounter.
+As needed, we recommend you follow these [guidelines for posting errors](posting-errors-guidelines.md) so you can maximize others' abilities to help you resolve any errors you encounter.